drupol/pkgs-by-name-for-flake-parts/README.md

    specified in the `pkgsDirectory` attribute.
 This means you can reference packages as if they were still organized in the original tree structure.

+## Configuration

+This module has the following configuration attributes:

+- `pkgsDirectory`: The directory containing the packages.
+This directory should contain a tree of Nix files suitable for `callPackage`.
+The default value is `null`.
+- `pkgsNameSeparator`: The separator used to concatenate the package name.
+The default value is `/`.

 [flake.parts]: https://flake.parts
 [5]: https://github.com/sponsors/drupol
 [donate github]: https://img.shields.io/badge/Sponsor-Github-brightgreen.svg?style=flat-square